hg-runs/xml-announcer/README.md

-XML Announcer
+# XML Announcer
-A quick and dirty hack to scan HigherGrounds XML api periodically and forward (run) messages to a discord channel
+A quick and dirty hack to scan HigherGrounds XML api periodically and forward (run) messages to a discord channel.